Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Intermediate States and Intermediate Rewards

-Assumptions \ref{assump:OneWayIntermediateStates} and \ref{assump:diff_settings_IS} characterize intermediate states as different one-way paths consisting of hierarchical sub-goals that the agent has to complete in a certain order.
-If we consider all paths from $s_0$ to $\mc S_T$ that pass though the same intermediate states as an equivalence class, the MDP planning problem using setting (a) is a {\em single-path problem}, while setting (b) is a {\em multi-path problem}.
-Additionally, Assumption \ref{assump:diff_settings_IS} indicates that from a given state $s$, only a few intermediate states in $s_i\in\mc S_I$ can be directly visited (without first visiting any other intermediate states).
+Assumptions \ref{assump:OneWayIntermediateStates} and \ref{assump:diff_settings_IS} characterize intermediate states as different one-way paths consisting of subgoals that the agent has to complete in a certain order.
+If we consider all paths from $s_0$ to $\mc S_T$ that pass though the same intermediate states as an equivalence class, the goal-reaching problem using setting (a) is a {\em single-path problem}, while setting (b) is a {\em multi-path problem}.
+Additionally, Assumption \ref{assump:diff_settings_IS} indicates that from a given state $s$, not every intermediate state $s_i\in\mc S_I$ can be directly visited (without first visiting any other intermediate states).
 Thus, it is worth considering the {\em directly reachable} intermediate (and terminal) states from a given state $s$ and the {\em minimum distance} between two intermediate states.